-Loans made at nil or below-market interest rates are initially recognised at the present value of their expected future cash flow, discounted at the current market rate of return for a similar financial instrument.
-For loans to community organisations, the difference between the loan amount and present value of the expected future cash flows of the loan is recognised in the surplus or deficit as a grant expense.
+Loans to community organisations made at nil or below-market interest rates are initially recognised at the present value of their expected future cash flows, discounted at the current market rate of return for a similar financial instrument.
+The loans are subsequently measured at amortised cost using the effective interest method.
+The difference between the face value and present value of the expected future cash flows of the loan is recognised in the surplus or deficit as a grant.